WHAT IS A LEARNING DISABILITY?

 The Individuals with Disabilities Education Act (IDEA) defines a learning disability as a “disorder in one or more of the basic psychological processes involved in understanding or in using the spoken or written language, which may manifest itself in an imperfect ability to listen, think, speak, read, write, spell or to do mathematical calculations.”

-Learning disabilities do not include problems that are primarily the result of visual, hearing, or motor disabilities; mental retardation; or environmental, cultural, or economic disadvantage.
+Learning disabilities do not include problems that are primarily the result of visual, hearing, or motor disabilities; intellectual disabilities; or environmental, cultural, or economic disadvantage.

 A learning disability can’t be cured or fixed; it is a lifelong issue.
 However, children with learning disabilities can succeed in school and go on to successful, often distinguished careers in later life.
 Parents can help their children achieve such success by encouraging their strengths, knowing their weaknesses, understanding the educational system, working with professional and learning about strategies for dealing with specific disabilities.